SebastienGadiou/My_Game/README.txt

 test4.py : that actually contain the "game" code. test_interface_2.py : that contains the code of the GUI done with Kivy.

+The goal of the game is to find and click on the incrusted image you will get a message in the console ( for the moment) if you succed or Failed